In this post, I’m sharing how to build a DIY modern sliding door with frosted glass panels!

-Drill 3/4″ pocket holes in both ends of all the 1×6 boards.
+Now that the pieces are cut, I will assemble two identical door frames with them.
+I drilled ¾″ pocket holes in both ends of all the 1×6 boards.

 Depending on the height of your door, your openings may be different than mine.
 Take your door height and subtract 33″, then divide by 5 (the number of openings) and that is how much space should be between the slats.

 Step 4: Insert Glass Panels in DIY Modern Sliding Door

 I buy my glass from a local glass and windshield place, but sometimes big box home improvement stores will cut glass to size for you if you don’t have a local shop.

-You don’t actually HAVE to do this, but it’s probably a good idea if you’re putting it on a bathroom HAHA.
-NOTE: Don’t do this against your garage doors…I just set them here after I was finished to take a picture.
+You don’t actually HAVE to do this, but it’s probably a good idea if you’re putting it on a bathroom and want some privacy.
+NOTE: Don’t do this against your garage doors…I just set them here after I was finished to take a picture haha.

-While the spray paint dries, you can paint or stain your two door frames.
+While the spray paint dried, I painted the two door frames.
 I painted mine in Sherwin Williams Naval.
-I LOVE THIS COLOR!!
-Anyway…You only need to finish the fronts, not the sides with pocket holes.
-You can do this later but it’s MUCH easier to do it now haha.
+But you could also stain if you’d rather.
+You only need to finish the fronts, not the sides with pocket holes.

 Step 5: Glue on the Back Frame of the Sliding Door

-Now your door is done!
+Now the door is complete!

 Step 6: Prepare the Sliding Door Hardware